Pole position: NASCAR

 Before 2001, NASCAR used a two-day qualifying format in its national series.
 Before 2002 only one lap was run on oval tracks except short tracks and restrictor plate tracks.
 Until 2014, the pole position has been determined by a two-lap time trial (one lap on road courses) with the faster lap time used as the driver's qualifying speed.
-In 2014, NASCAR used a knockout qualifying format for all races except the Daytona 500, non-points races, and the Camping World Truck Series' Eldora Dirt Derby: after a 25-minute session (on tracks longer than 1.25 mi; tracks shorter than 1.25 miles have a 30-minute session), the 24 fastest cars advance to a ten-minute session, with the top 12 advancing to a final five-minute session.
+In 2014, NASCAR used a knockout qualifying format for all races except the Daytona 500, non-points races, and the Truck Series' Eldora Dirt Derby: after a 25-minute session (on tracks longer than 1.25 mi; tracks shorter than 1.25 miles have a 30-minute session), the 24 fastest cars advance to a ten-minute session, with the top 12 advancing to a final five-minute session.
 Starting in 2003, if a driver's team changed their car's engine after the qualifying segment was over, the car would be relegated to the rear of the 43-car field.
 In the case of multiple teams changing engines on the same weekend after a qualifying segment (although this is a rare occurrence), qualifying times from that segment are used to determine the starting order for those cars.

 In the Eldora Dirt Derby, practice runs are held, which determine the starting grids for five heat races of eight laps each.
 The top five fastest qualifiers started on pole for each heat, and the winner of the first heat is awarded the pole for the feature race.